Reset a password

 Active Directory password reset

-You can customize your account settings so that users can reset their Active Directory password.
-This is useful for users who need to complete password authentication but forget the password assigned to them on their Active Directory.
-See Enable password reset.
+You can customize your account settings to let users reset their Active Directory password.
+This is useful when users need to complete password authentication but have forgotten their Active Directory password.
+For setup steps, see Enable password reset.

 Requirements